-You head to the gym and do your regular fitness routine, you go as hard as you can, lifting weight and sweating through the cardio.
+You head to the gym and do your regular fitness routine.
+You go as hard as possible, lifting weight and sweating through the cardio.

 What do I mean by that?
 Let me explain.

-You can walk into the gym; begin with a hard-core work out to increase muscle mass and look cut and ripped.
-Sure it looks great and you will get the flattering looks whenever you are out and about.
+You can walk into the gym; begin a hard-core workout to increase muscle mass and look cut and ripped.
+Sure it looks great, and you will get flattering looks whenever you are out and about.

-The unfortunate downside to show muscle is no positive functional movement beyond that when you are struggling to put a shirt on because your shoulders are too tight.
-You feel a bit clumsy when pulling a shirt over your head.
 The most natural daily moves are challenges.
+The unfortunate downside to showing muscle is no positive functional movement beyond when you struggle to put a shirt on because your shoulders are too tight.
+You feel a bit clumsy when pulling a sweater over your head.

 Functional Muscles & Pilates

-Functional muscle allows the body to move in a natural range of motion without restrictions from tightness or muscle over development.
-Pilates targets the deep core muscle, which is also referred to as the powerhouse of the body.
+Functional muscle allows the body to move in a natural range of motion without restrictions from tightness or strength over development.
+Pilates targets the deep core muscle, which people also refer to as the body’s powerhouse.

-The trunk or foundation of strength in the body is the core; if this is weak compensation of the body and muscle takes over.
-I have seen this in so many people, one thigh is bigger than the other or the left shoulder is higher than the other, etc.
+The trunk or foundation of strength in the body is the core; if this is inadequate, the body’s compensation and muscle take over.
+I have seen this in so many people.
+One thigh is bigger than the other.
+The left shoulder is higher than the other, etc.

-How we stand, sleep and train directly affects the body and the alignment.
-When using body weight Pilates the core is addressed first and foremost.
-The foundation or the Root of the body, plus the development of balanced muscle equals a better performing body in any activity, whether it is in the gym or daily activities such as playing catch with the kids.
+When using bodyweight Pilates, you should address the core first and foremost.
+How we stand, sleep, and train affects the body and the alignment.
+The foundation or the Root of the body, plus the development of balanced muscle, equals a better performing body in any activity, whether in the gym or daily activities such as playing catch with the kids.

-Nothing is more frustrating or disheartening when you can’t bend over without feeling your back and hamstrings tugging at you with discomfort, such as when you are picking something up off the floor or tying your shoes.
+Nothing is more frustrating or disheartening when you can’t bend over without feeling your back and hamstrings tugging you with discomfort, such as when you pick something up off the floor or tying your shoes.